web3jt/fox/README.md

 # 5 RitthyWatts5611
 ```

-Then you will get a dateset, include:

-- Username
-- Gender
-- Title
-- Name
-- State
-- City
-- Street
-- Postcode / ZIP
-- Phone number
-- Cell number

-They are saved at `./outputs/idents/sample.csv`
+It will be saved at `./outputs/idents/sample.csv`

 > You can open `.csv` with:
 > - `Numbers.app` on Mac
 > - `Excel` on Windows

 ```text
 #,Username,Gender,Title,Name,State,City,Street,Postcode,Phone,Cell